 All of our physical properties are located within the United States.
-Our corporate headquarters are in San Francisco, California, where we lease approximately 38,800 rentable square feet of office space.
-The lease will expire on May 31, 2027.
-Given our commitment to a hybrid workforce model and reductions in headcount, we are actively marketing a portion of this space for sublease.
+Our corporate headquarters are in San Francisco, California where we leased approximately 38,800 square feet of office space.
+In March 2024, we terminated the old lease and entered into a new lease reducing the amount of office space we lease in the same building to approximately 7,800 rentable square feet.
+That lease will expire on May 31, 2027.

-We also lease three fulfillment centers in Pennsylvania, Nevada and Missouri.
-These leases represent approximately a combined 657,000 square feet.
-We believe our current properties to be sufficient for our needs.
+We lease three fulfillment centers in Pennsylvania, Nevada and Missouri.
+We plan to close our Missouri location in the second quarter of 2024 to optimize for cost and operational efficiencies.
+The remaining leases represent approximately a combined 518,000 square feet of space.
+We believe our current properties are more than sufficient for our needs.